Yumjao Leima: History

 Meitei King Naothingkhong (c.
 7th century) of Ancient Kangleipak (Antique Manipur) built a temple dedicated to goddess Yumjao Lairembi (Yumchao Lailempi).

 Mythology

 Goddess Yumjao Leima appears in a human form in white clothes to come to bless her son, the King of the kingdom.
 Even during the death of a king, she came to the place in the form of a mortal being.
 She controls the life and the death of the kings.
 She is the chief of the household and the guidance of the kings.

 Relationship with the Queen Mother

-According to beliefs, Goddess Yumjao Leima is the divine representation of the Queen Mother (Royal Mother) of the kingdom.
-All the powerful queen mothers were integrated into goddess Yumjao Leima after their death.
-Goddess Yumjao Leima herself was the all-time ruling Queen Mother.
-The most powerful person in a kingdom was always the Queen Mother - representation of Goddess Yumjao Leima.
-In ancient Kangleipak, cut off heads of the enemies from the war were offered to the goddess.
-The Meitei kings ruled the kingdom in the name of their Queen Mothers.
+Yumjao Leima is the divine representation of the Queen Mother of Kangleipak.
+All former queen mothers are integrated into the goddess.
+The Meitei kings ruled the in the names of their Queen Mothers.
 Battles and wars were conducted in the name of the Queen Mothers.
-One example is that of an event recorded in the Cheitharol Kumbaba:
+In former times of war, the severed heads of enemies were offered to the goddess.

 Worship

-Goddess Yumjao Leima is prayed for the longevity of life of the King.
-The final rites and rituals dedicated to Her are generally performed by the maibas.